Alex Agizim looks at the importance of creating a security-first approach with open source software.

 The autonomous car is slowly upon us, but there are many challenges that lie ahead, especially when it comes to critical software functions on the cloud.
 The way the technology industry approaches this will be imperative to innovation.

-If you are curious to learn more about EPAM Fusion, see our demo video below:
+If you are curious to learn more about EPAM Aos, see our demo video below:

 Original article is here.